-The Nominating Committee also conducted an assessment of the Directors who are subject to retirement at the forthcoming Annual General Meeting in accordance with the provisions of the Constitution (Articles of Association of the Company as adopted before the commencement of the Companies Act 2016) of the Company and the relevant provisions of the Companies Act 2016.
-The Constitution requires that one-third of the Directors to retire by rotation and seek re-election at each Annual General Meeting and that each Director shall submit himself/herself or re-election once every three years.
-Any Director newly appointed, shall hold office only until the next Annual General Meeting of the Company and shall be eligible for re-election but shall not be taken into account in determining the Directors who are to retire by rotation at the meeting.
-In this respect, 3 Directors will be retiring at the forthcoming Annual General Meeting, namely Mr Tan Moon Teik, Mr Teh Kim Seng and Mr Sow Ewe Lee who was newly appointed to the Board.
-They shall retire accordingly, and being eligible, offer themselves for re-election at the Company's forthcoming Annual General Meeting.
+The Nominating Committee conducted an assessment of the Directors who are subject to retirement at the forthcoming AGM in accordance with the relevant provisions of the Constitution of the Company and Companies Act 2016.
+The Constitution requires that one-third of the Directors to retire by rotation and seek re-election at each AGM and that each Director shall submit himself/herself for re-election once every three years.
+Any Director newly appointed, shall hold office only until the next AGM of the Company and shall be eligible for re-election but shall not be taken into account in determining the Directors who are to retire by rotation at the meeting.

+These requirements would be adhered to by the Board in every AGM.
+In this respect, 2 Directors will be retiring at the forthcoming AGM, namely Mr Chin Kem Weng and Mr Hew Voon Foo.
+They shall retire accordingly, and being eligible, offer themselves for re-election at the Company's forthcoming AGM.